Stunning San Miniato - ouritalianjourney.com

 The Fresco Walls

-Most noteworthy, in addition to the beautiful church itself, the walls are covered with beautiful and colorful frescoes that are very well preserved.
+Most noteworthy, besides the beautiful church itself, the walls are covered with beautiful and colorful frescoes.
+These frescoes are very well preserved.
 They are one of the true treasures of this church.

 https://ouritalianjourney.com/san-miniato-church-florence/, San Miniato al Monte, Firenze, Florence, UNESCO, ouritalianjourney.com